 Dandelion flower syrup is a great treat from your weeds and it is so easy to make.
-See why I am mad about dandelions – and their amazing health benefits.
+Every spring I love seeing the dandelion flowers with their beautiful yellow.

-Pick your dandelions before mowing the lawn or digging them up for dandelion coffee.
+Pick your dandelions before mowing the lawn for your dandelion flower syrup or digging them up for dandelion coffee.
 Or go out into the country and pick them in the wild away from pollution.
 Never use ones that have been sprayed with weed killer.
 My hands get all yellow from the picking.

 - Wash the dandelion flowers and spin dry them like you would lettuce.